Where Is Sports Betting Legal? Every State, Explained (2026)

 As of July 2026, verified against state regulators.
 Outlined states link to full guides.

 As of mid-2026, sports betting is legal in 39 states plus Washington, D.C. and Puerto Rico.
-More than 30 of those offer statewide online betting; the rest limit wagering to casinos, tribal venues, or lottery-run systems.
+Thirty-one of those states, plus D.C., offer statewide online betting; the other eight limit wagering to casinos, tribal venues, or lottery-run systems.
 Eleven states, including the two biggest, California and Texas, still have no legal sports betting at all.
 The newest arrival is Missouri, the 39th state, live since December 1, 2025.
-The newest online law is Wisconsin’s, signed in 2026.
+The newest online law is Wisconsin’s, signed in April 2026, though its statewide apps cannot launch until tribal compacts are updated, and no official has set a date for that.

-Every state wrote its own rules, which is why “is it legal here?” ranges from “yes, pick any of 12 apps” to “yes, but exactly one app” to “not for years.”
+Every state wrote its own rules, which is why “is it legal here?” ranges from “yes, pick any of a dozen apps” to “yes, but exactly one app” to “not for years.”
 This page is the map.
 The state pages linked throughout go deep on each market.

 The map, in three lists

-✅ Statewide online betting (mobile apps work): Arizona, Colorado, Connecticut, Florida*, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Missouri, New Hampshire*, New Jersey, New York, North Carolina, Ohio, Oregon*, Pennsylvania, Rhode Island*, Tennessee, Vermont, Virginia, West Virginia, Wisconsin, Wyoming, plus Washington, D.C.*
+✅ Statewide online betting (mobile apps work): Arizona, Arkansas, Colorado, Connecticut, Delaware*, Florida*, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Missouri, Nevada**, New Hampshire*, New Jersey, New York, North Carolina, Ohio, Oregon*, Pennsylvania, Rhode Island*, Tennessee, Vermont, Virginia, West Virginia, Wyoming, plus Washington, D.C.*

 *Asterisked = single-operator or lottery-run: legal, but you don’t choose your app.
 Florida is the extreme case; see below.